doughcho/PortfolioA/README.md

 Build Status
 - The system is working as is but also is a partial implementation
-- "Recent Orders" of a customer part is not developed (will be added sooner or later)
+- "Recent Orders" of a customer part not developed yet (will be added sooner or later)
-- Shipping management including shipment tracking interface is not developed
+- Shipping management including shipment tracking interface not developed
-- Collection management including back office system interface is not developed
+- Collection management including back office system interface not developed
-- Code management system (users, customers, items, employees) is not developed (data was built through MySQL Workbench)
+- Code management system (users, customers, items, employees) not developed (data was built through MySQL Workbench)

-Code style
+Code Style
 - Microservices architecture (without using MVC framework like Spring)
 - SPA using Servlet and Ajax/jQuery